prushton2/2.5dRenderEngine/README.md

 * Click on the tkinter window
 * Hit any button
 * WASD are movement
-* J & L are look left & right
+* J & L or Q & E are look left & right